Stephen King Apologizes After Mocking Republican Train Wreck On Twitter

 — Iveygirl08 (@iveygirl08) January 31, 2018

-At the time of his accident, which resulted in numerous injuries including a broken hip and leg, broken ribs, lung and head injuries, King expressed little sympathy for the driver of the vehicle that hit him.
+At the time of his accident, which resulted in numerous injuries including a broken hip and leg, broken ribs, and lung and head injuries, King expressed little sympathy for the driver of the vehicle that hit him.
 That man, Bryan Smith, was ultimately sentenced to a six-month suspended jail sentence, something Stephen King spoke out against in a statement at the sentencing.

 “What he took from me, my time, my peace of mind and my ease of body, are simply gone and no court can bring them back.”